-The natural waterways of the world are the bedrock of life on Earth - but they have never been so under threat.
-Water shortages are affecting more than three billion people (almost half of the world’s population), with the amount of freshwater available per person having plunged by a fifth over two decades.
+Despite all this, water has never been so under threat.
+Water shortages are affecting more than three billion people (almost half of the world’s population), with the amount of freshwater available per person having plunged by a fifth in the last two decades.

 Water is essential for not just human, but also animal and plant life.
 To celebrate World Water Day, we’ve compiled a list of the 10 best natural water spots in Europe.